Chaste Lamb Tree

 NATURAL HABITAT AND PREFERRED SITE: Native to southern Europe and western Asia but has become naturalized in northeast and central Texas especially in moist soil areas.

 FLOWERS AND FRUIT: Purple or white flowers in the early summer and yellow fall color.
 Flowers form in the late spring but may continue sporadically throughout the summer.
 They are terminal spikes up to 7 inches long in blue, purple and white and sometimes even pink.
 Fruit matures in the fall as upright, terminal, round, woody, brown to black droops about 1/8-1/6 inch wide with a four-celled stone.
-They are strongly scented like the leaves.
+They are pleasantly strong scented like the leaves.

 BARK: Thin, smooth, and light gray when young but fissured and darker gray with age.